saas786/obsidian-notes-1/College/+EE 415/resources/Akana_Branden_Project.md

 ---

 ## Introduction
-The purpose of this project was to implement a subband coder for speech and audio files.
-Th
+The purpose of this project was to implement a subband coder for audio files.
+The method used to do this is by designing a two-channel conjugate quadrature filter (CQF) which aims to compress audio signals such that the size of the signals when saved to disk is minimal, but still retains most of the quality of the original signal.

+The project is designed to be made in MATLAB, but this project was made using Python.
+Several compromises had to be made due to the differences between these two languages, which will be discussed in the next sections.
+Issues that were encountered during the project will also be discussed.

 ## Playing Audio in Python
 Playing an array containing a signal as audio is not a feature included by default in Python.
 This functionality was needed as the signal must be modified through filters before playing it back.
 To solve this, two Python modules, `soundfile`, which is able to read audio files as arrays, and `sounddevice`, which is able to play arrays as audio through the speakers, were installed.